openmpf/openmpf.github.io/docs/docs/Component-API-Overview.md

 A component can perform batch processing, stream processing, or both.
 Refer to the [C++ Batch Component API](CPP-Batch-Component-API/index.html), [C++ Streaming Component API](CPP-Streaming-Component-API/index.html), and [Java Batch Component API](Java-Batch-Component-API/index.html).

 The data that a component accepts as inputs, and correspondingly produces as outputs, constrains its placement in a pipeline.
 This is some combination of `IMAGE`, `AUDIO`, and `VIDEO` for components that support batch processing, or just `VIDEO` for components that only support stream processing.
+Batch components can also support the `UNKNOWN` data type, meaning that they can accept jobs for any kind of media file.

 As depicted in the figure below, detection components accept an input media file (or segment of the file in the case of video files) and produce a collection of object detections discovered in the data.